NFLScoreBot/stadiums/README.md

 `stadiums.json` is hereby released into the public domain.
 Where this is not possible, `stadiums.json` may be used and distributed completely freely, with no legal requirements whatsoever.

-`fetchstadiums.coffee` and `fetchstadiums.js`, part of @NFLScoreBot, is provided to you under the following license:
+`fetchstadiums.coffee` and `fetchstadiums.js`, part of @NFLScoreBot, are provided to you under the following license:

 	Copyright (c) 2012-2014, David Pearson
 	All rights reserved.